geomontgomery/cadworx-plant-training/README.md

 ### 1.4.1.
 Construct Civil/Structural Foundation

-Here's what we'll do in this section
+Here's what we'll do in this section:

 - Make a steel frame out of line segments, using SFRAME
 - Create W-shape columns and Beams on the frame
 - Create a Foundation with Piers, attached to the columns.
 - Create secondary concrete pads for pumps.

-#### 1.4.1.1.
-Create the steel frame and foundation.
 1. Open CADWorx Structure.
 2. Save a new drawing in training\e_projects\S1.dwg
 3. c:SFRAME, using the guidelines below.